k98kurz/chance-cancer/log.md

 Measured out another 240/48/10 dose and fed it to Chance mixed into wet food at 11:25pm.
 He will fast after midnight in preparation for tomorrow's appointment.

+# 2024-03-27

+Took Chance to UF Small Animal Hospital for an exam and discussion with the surgical oncologist.
+They had a similar case a few months earlier in which all the interventions failed.
+I was told to expect a teleconference with medical oncology in the near future.

+Measured another 240/48/10 dose and fed it to Chance mixed into wet food at 11:00pm.

+# 2024-03-28

+Measured out a 240/48/12 dose and fed it to Chance mixed into wet food at 12:30am, technically on the 29th.

+# 2024-03-29

+Measured out another 240/48/12 dose and fed it to Chance mixed into wet food at 12:40pm, technically on the 30th.

+# 2024-03-30

+Measured out another 240/48/12 dose and mixed it into wet food around 6pm.
+Left Chance in the care of a family member with instructions to feed him between 9pm and 11pm.